The Mesmeric Arts –

-The Great Morton, the World’s Greatest Living Hypnotist, Scientific, Educational, and of course Hilariously Funny.
+Below from left to right: The Great Morton, the World’s Greatest Living Hypnotist (aren’t they all?)
+Scientific, Educational, and of course Hilariously Funny.
 And long dead.

 Spooky or what?!
 The Great (they always start with ‘the great’ something or other) Albani.
 Originally from Switzerland, Alban-Jean Goldschmitt played in Paris and Berlin in the 1920’s and 30’s but his gigs were abruptly cancelled due to a certain public lack of interest brought about by the outbreak of World War Two.
 The artwork is stark, minimalist and typical of the time.